dhansel/IECDevice/README.md

   See the [Wiring](#wiring) section above.

 The following functions can be overloaded in the derived device class to implement the device functions.
-None of these function are *required*.
-For example, if your device only receives data then only the canWrite() and write() functions need to be overloaded.
+Only the open/close/read/write functions are required to be overloaded, others have default implementations that will be used if not overloaded.

 Most of these functions take an argument named *channel* which is the channel number given in the OPEN command that opened the file on the computer side, i.e. ```OPEN fileNum, deviceNum, channel, name$```